Last updated: June 20, 2026

 Bottom line

-Many Texas moms can get a breast pump through health insurance, Medicaid, CHIP, WIC, TRICARE, or local maternity support.
+Many Texas moms can get a breast pump through private insurance, Marketplace coverage, Medicaid, CHIP, TRICARE, WIC, or local maternity support.
 The best first step depends on what coverage you have today.

-If you have private insurance or a Marketplace plan, start with your health plan.
-If you have Medicaid for Pregnant Women, STAR, CHIP Perinatal, or your baby has Medicaid or CHIP, call the plan and ask for the breast pump or durable medical equipment process.
+If you have private insurance, start with your health plan.
+If you have Medicaid for Pregnant Women, STAR, CHIP Perinatal, or your baby has Medicaid or CHIP, call the plan and ask for the breast pump durable medical equipment process.
 If you are on WIC, uninsured, or your plan is slow, call Texas WIC and ask about pump help and breastfeeding support.

 Urgent help if feeding, safety, or mental health cannot wait

-- Feeding problem tonight: Call the Texas Lactation Support Hotline at 855-550-6667.
-Texas WIC says the hotline is free and available 24 hours a day, 7 days a week.
+- Feeding problem tonight: Call the lactation hotline at 855-550-6667.
+Texas WIC says help is free and available 24 hours a day, 7 days a week.

 - Need WIC fast: Start the Texas WIC application or call 800-942-3678.